cgoettel/bible/README.md

 Use a `&nbsp;` when referencing Biblical books (e.g., `Ps&nbsp;45:18`).
 Note that no period follows the abbreviated book name.

 ##References to deity
 Always capitalize the proper names of deity.
 Additionally, always capitalize pronouns referring to God.
-However, do not capitalize "god" or "gods" when it refers to the gods of other nations.
-But do capitalize the proper names of foreign gods (e.g., Baal).
+However, do not capitalize "god" or "gods" when it refers to the gods of other nations, but do capitalize the proper names of foreign gods (e.g., Baal).

 When there is ambiguity about a name of a foreign deity (for instance, does Asherah refer to the god of that name or to the consort of another god?
-Is that god's consort's name Asherah"), always leave footnotes explaining the choice that was made, its justification, and a literal rendering of the verse.
+Is that god's consort's name, Asherah?) and always leave footnotes explaining the choice that was made, its justification, and a literal rendering of the verse.

 ##Specific renderings
 Use the following rules when rendering non-idiomatic Hebrew: